MicrosoftDocs/dynamics-365-project-operations/articles/actuals/actuals-overview.md

 The logic for creating default prices resides on the journal line.
 The field values from the time entry are copied to the journal line.
 These values include the transaction date, the contract line that the project is mapped to, and the currency result in the appropriate price list.

 The fields that affect default pricing, such as **Role** and **Resourcing Unit**, are used to determine the appropriate price on the journal line.
 You can add a custom field on the time entry.
-If you want the field value to be propagated to actuals, create the field on the Actuals and Journal line tables and use custom code to propagate the field value using from Time Entry to Actuals via journal line using Transaction Origins.
-For more information on Transaction Origins and Connections see [Linking Actuals to original records](linkingactuals.md#example-how-transaction-origin-works-with-transaction-connection)
+If you want the field value to be propagated to actuals, create the field on the **Actuals** and **Journal Line** tables.
+Use custom code to propagate the selected field value from Time Entry to Actuals through the journal line using transaction origins.
+For more information on transaction origins and connections, see [Linking Actuals to original records](linkingactuals.md#example-how-transaction-origin-works-with-transaction-connection)

 ## Journal lines and basic expense submission